jcconnol/personal-website/content/blog/hello-world/index.md

 ```

-Considered a very low level programming language, meaning being closer to being written in 1's and 0's, these 17 lines of Assembly code can be compiled on a Windows machine to output "Hello World!".
+Considered a very low level programming language (meaning being closer to being written in 1's and 0's), these 17 lines of Assembly code can be compiled on a Windows machine to output "Hello World!".

-On the opposite side of the spectrum, JavaScript is a modern programming language with a lot of modern functionality such as console logging.
+On the opposite side of the spectrum, JavaScript is a modern programming language with a lot of modern functionality, such as console logging.
 This allows someone to output "Hello World!" with just a single line:

 ```js
 console.log("Hello World");
 ```

-This makes modern development and therefore implementation of simple outputs such as "Hello World!" a much simpler task.
+This makes modern development and implementation of simple outputs such as "Hello World!" a much simpler task.

-With the perks of modern life though, come people that just like to watch the world burn.
-So there are also another breed of programming languages that are just made to be difficult.
-Take [Brainf***](https://en.wikipedia.org/wiki/Brainfuck) for example.
+With the perks of modern life, however, come people that just like to watch the world burn, hence the birth of a breed of programming languages that are intentionally made to be difficult.
+Take [Brainf***](https://en.wikipedia.org/wiki/Brainfuck) , for example.
 The following is an implementation of "Hello World!":

 ```brainfuck
 --<-<<+[